Israeli village near the Gaza border lies in ruin, filled with the bodies of residents and militants - The Boston Globe

 Advertisement

-“You see the babies, the mothers, the fathers in their bedrooms and how the terrorists killed,” Maj.
-Gen. Itai Veruv, a 39-year veteran of the Israeli army who led forces that reclaimed the village from militants, said Tuesday as he stood amid the wreckage.
+“You see the babies, the mothers, the fathers in their bedrooms and how the terrorists killed,” Major General Itai Veruv, a 39-year veteran of the Israeli army who led forces that reclaimed the village from militants, said Tuesday as he stood amid the wreckage.
 “It’s not a battlefield.
 It’s a massacre.”

 The Israeli military led a group of journalists, including an Associated Press reporter, on a tour of the village Tuesday, a day after retaking it from what they said was a group of about 70 Hamas fighters.